 (a) destroy, delete or deliver to the Customer all copies of all information, materials and data provided by the Customer to the Supplier for the purposes of this Agreement;

 (b) destroy, delete or deliver to the Customer all Materials existing at the date of termination (whether or not completed).
 Title to such Materials shall (where and to the extent it has not previously transferred) automatically pass to the Customer upon termination of this Agreement.
 The Customer shall be entitled to enter the premises of the Supplier to take possession of such Materials if the Customer deems it necessary; and

-12.3 Data Protection.
-The Supplier shall (and shall ensure that all of its employees, agents and sub-contractors shall) comply with the requirements of the Data Protection Act TBC BY NICOLA COOK (and related legislation) arising in respect of data processed in relation to performing the Services and/or supplying the Tickets or otherwise in connection with this Agreement.
+10.3 Data Protection.
+The Supplier shall (and shall ensure that all of its employees, agents and sub-contractors shall) comply with the requirements of the Data Protection Act.

 10.4 Non-Discrimination.
 The Supplier shall not discriminate either directly or indirectly on such grounds as race, colour, ethnic or national origin, disability, sex or sexual orientation, religion or belief or age and without prejudice to the generality of the foregoing the Supplier shall not discriminate within the meaning and scope of the Sex Discrimination Act 1975, the Race Relations Act 1976, the Disability Discrimination Act 1995 and 2005, the Equality Act 2010, the Human Rights Act 1998 or other relevant or equivalent legislation, or any statutory modification or re-enactment of the same.